-Next-gen technologies are disrupting entire industries at an impressive pace.
+Image processing industry is not untouched by the next-gen technologies that are disrupting entire industries at an impressive pace.
 Evolution through technology is a current trend, and the companies not adapting to the new changes will be left behind.

 When used properly, the outcome through cutting-edge technology is not only disruptive but effective as well.
-So, to know more about it, we interviewed our CTO, Vicky Budhiraja, who has over 16+years of experience in various technology verticals including image, audio, and video processing.
+So, to know more affecting image editing processes, we interviewed our CTO, Vicky Budhiraja, who has over 16+years of experience in various technology verticals including image, audio, and video processing.

 Vicky Budhiraja, CTO, Dresma